R5C-V15T6AMD5S/mint-i3-gaps/README.md

 # Dotfile for Linux Mint 20.2 [i3-gaps]

 ## A description of what the project is for.
-- My first attempt at ricing Linux Mint that I use as a daily driver.
+- My first attempt at ricing Linux Mint "Uma" that I use as a daily driver.
 Inspiration came from https://www.reddit.com/r/unixporn/ .
+Kali Linux is my next goal [ for ricing and for cyber security experience :) ]

 ## Screenshots